blinkloader/docs.blinkloader.com/README.md

 Unlike a bunch of disconnected expensive solutions, Blinkloader provides all vital tools within a simple delightful platform.
-We work hard on adding new featurs that make it even better.
+We work hard on adding new features that make it even better.

 ## Read more about our products